IGM-202-2225/project-2-jgd6426/README.md

 - Wander, Stay In Bounds, Flock(separate, cohere, align) with other butterflies
 - Obstacles - bees
-- Seperation - bees (obstacle), other butterflies(to the best they can)
+- Separation - bees (obstacle), other butterflies(to the best they can)

-#### State Transistions
+#### State Transitions

-- user clicks, makes cursor into a flower disguise
+- user clicks, makes the cursor into a flower disguise

 ## Bee